GeoMOER/moer-mpg-geoai/docs/index.md

 ## Learning objectives
 The participants will be able to:

-* classify spatial data (e.g., from point measurements, surveys, remote sensing) based on their properties and understand the resulting properties of spatial or spatiotemporal predictions;

-* select, adapt, and apply machine learning methods to solve spatiotemporal problems in human-environment research;
+* select, adapt, and apply deep learning methods to solve spatial problems in human-environment research;

 * design, use, and evaluate training/testing strategies for reliable error and validity estimation;